AWTom/chowndn/README.md

 This repo is currently _VAPORWARE_ -- it does not have any functionality beyond providing a CLI interface to start developing on.

-The __primary__ purpose to releasing a functionally non-working repository is to provide a framework to problem solve a difficult problem -- how to rewrite history within a Git repo without compromising an existing codebase.
+The __primary__ purpose of releasing a functionally non-working repository is to provide a framework to problem solve a difficult problem -- how to rewrite history within a Git repo without compromising an existing codebase.

-The __secondary__ purpose to releasing a bare-bones scaffold is to encourage community involvement from a diverse and inclusive audience, who would benefit from learning Rust and Git along the way.
-By started from scratch, we have an opportunity to learn these tools from humble beginnings without pressure of coming in with a particular skill set.
-Imposter syndrome is real -- please do not let it prevent it from leveraging this project as a means to learn and connect with the community!
+The __secondary__ purpose of releasing a bare-bones scaffold is to encourage community involvement from a diverse and inclusive audience, who would benefit from learning Rust and Git along the way.
+By starting from scratch, we have the opportunity to learn these tools from humble beginnings without the pressure of coming in with a particular skill set.
+Imposter syndrome is real -- please do not let it prevent you from leveraging this project as a means to learn and connect with the community!

-Ideally, this tool will be able to checkout out and commit in-place rewrites to keep the original repo intact.
+Ideally, this tool will be able to checkout and commit in-place rewrites to keep the original repo intact.
 If this is not possible, or as an alternate implementation offered through an option flag, a new repo instance could be generated with the desired name changes.
-The later will not work for many use cases, but could still be sufficient for some.
+The latter will not work for many use cases, but could still be sufficient for some.

 Basic command interface (see Makefile):